okohll/abdocs/content/guides/guide3-advanced-usage/records.md

 If unticked then the **Display of Fields** options come in to play.
 ![options for controlling how Xref data appears](/xref-display-options.png)

-Cross references can return a lot more than a single field of datat... the next example returns a table of data.
+Cross references can return a lot more than a single field of data... the next example returns a table of data.

 In this example we will create a view from the organisation that joins DOWN to the Contacts table and pull through a few key fields of information.
-![options for controlling how Xref data appears](/xref-tabular.png) We can now see the Organisation's contact list embedded in the Organisation record
+![options for controlling how Xref data appears](/xref-tabular.png)

+We can now see the Organisation's contact list embedded in the Organisation record

 (video coming soon)